devRant-Community/Community-Programming-Book/book/languages/assembly/what_it_solves.md

 a:  01 d0            add eax,edx
 ```

 ## Binary code with a mistake.
-Happy debugging!
+Happy debugging

 ```binary
 000000000001001010000000000100110000000000100011000000000001001100000000010100101000001101100011